The Directing Change Mentoring Program has been developed to address the underrepresentation of people with disability in Australian boardrooms.

 Answer 6: This program is paid for by the mentor and mentee and is not considered a scholarship.
 From our experience, this program is usually supported financially by the participants employer as a professional development opportunity.

-Question 7: Does my organisation need to be an Australian Network on Disability member?
+Question 7: Does my organisation need to be an Australian Disability Network member?

 Answer 7: No. This program is open to all organisations who want to support their leaders with disability who meet the program eligibility requirements.